Get Quick Relief from

 The list provided here may be related to gallbladder but bear in mind that it could also be something else.
 Gluten

 intolerance or celiac disease should also be considered depending on the specific symptoms.
-The first four mentioned
+The first five symptoms

-below I feel are most indicative of gallbladder issues.
-It is not necessary to have all or many symptoms to have
+mentioned above I feel are most indicative of gallbladder issues.
+It is not necessary to have all or many symptoms

 Please note that it is still advisable to consult your doctor for an accurate diagnosis.
 Gallbladder attack symptoms